How To Descaler a Tube Heat Exchanger

 - Add a freshwater hose to your recirculation bucket on your pump system and turn the pump back on.

-- Continue running clean water through the heat exchanger for 10-15 minutes or until the return water is running clear.
+- Continue running clean water through the heat exchanger for 10-15 minutes or until the return water runs clear.
 This action will also flush your pump system.

-- Disconnect your hoses, close the valves you performed your circulation through and open the valves for the exchanger supply water.
+- Disconnect your hoses, close the valves you performed your circulation through, and open the exchanger supply water valves.

 - Your heat exchanger can now be returned to service.

-This procedure is for off-line cleanings only, please contact Goodway Technologies for instructions to perform an on-line cleaning.
+This procedure is for off-line cleanings only; please contact Goodway Technologies for instructions to perform a clean-in-place cleaning.